DegenMedia25/web/README.md

 **PooEd Crypto Community Github**
 This is the place where our website rests.
 Fell free to work on it.
-We want to create a marketplace for all legal goods and services.
+In the end we want to create a marketplace for all kinds of legal goods and services.
 Only long-term holders can access and earn money.

 https://degenmedia25.github.io/web/